PhilippeDoucette/FCND-Controls-CPP/README.md

 ### The Simulator ###

-The `config/Scenarios.txt` was modified to add two additional Scenarios used to fine tune the controller parameters.
+The `config/Scenarios.txt` was modified to add two additional scenarios used to fine tune the controller parameters.
 I found it difficult to tune the vertical parameters with the scenarios supplied.

 ### Testing it Out (scenario 1) ###